Soybean prices to trade sideways to negative: Angel Commodities

 Angel Commodities' report on Soybean

-NCDEX May Soybean closed lower on Wednesday due to fresh selling by market participants despite good exports figures for soymeal from SEA due to lower physical demand and high stocks.
-As per SEA, soy meal exports in March were provisionally reported at 1.94 lakh tonnes, up 175% on year.
-Moreover, February exports are revised higher to 1.32 lt from 69,128 tonnes reported in the last month release.
-Soybean meal exports in FY 2018/19(Apr-Mar) are about 13.37 lt, up 12.6% on year while for Oct – Mar period exports are up 31.8% at 9.2 lt.
-In its latest press release by SOPA, soybean arrivals for the Oct-Mar period in the current crop year pegged at 77 lt, up by 23.2% on year.
-SOPA expects availably of soybean for crushing, direct use and exports about 101.8 lt as against 86 lt last year.
-SEA forecast soybean production at 102.43 lt in 2018/19, up more than 23% y/y.
+NCDEX May Soybean fell more than 0.6% to close at 3,755 rupees per 100 kg as market participants book profits on forecast of near normal monsoon forecast by IMD in the afternoon.
+Moreover, higher imports of edible oil also pressurize oilseed prices in the country.
+Last week, the prices have jumped to 9-weeks high of 3,898 due to good exports figures for soymeal from SEA but now slipped 3%.
+As per SEA, soy meal exports in March were provisionally reported at 1.94 lt, up 175% on year while Feb exports revised higher to 1.32 lt from 69,128 tonnes reported last month.
+Soybean meal exports in FY 2018/19(Apr-Mar) pegged at 13.37 lt, up 12.6% on year while for Oct – Mar period exports are up 31.8% at 9.2 lt.
+Soybean arrivals for the Oct-Mar period is pegged at 77 lt, up by 23.2% on year by SOPA.
+It expects availability of soybean for crushing, direct use and exports of about 101.8 lt as against 86 lt last year.
+SEA forecast soybean output at 102.43 lt in 2018/19, up more than 23% y/y.

 Outlook